March is Women’s History Month. Here’s a look at political milestones for U.S. women.

 Making an impact at the United Nations

-2017: Nikki Haley became the first Indian American to serve in a Cabinet-level position when President Trump selected her to serve as the U.S. ambassador to the United Nations.
+2017: Nikki Haley was elected the first female governor of South Carolina when she was just 38 years old.
+She became the first Indian American to serve in a Cabinet-level position when President Trump selected her as the U.S. ambassador to the United Nations.